Jomo Kenyatta International Airport

 5. Taxes on intentions

 Every country has its share of dumb laws.
-Some examples of that can be found here.
 Kenya has at least one that should be on that list, namely their tax on intentions:

 6. “Yes, Taxi!”